 The Edmondston-Alston house was constructed between 1820 and 1828 in a style that is quite typical to this area, the Charleston single house.
-Nonetheless, this particular home is special because of its location along the High Battery.
+Nonetheless, this particular home is unique because of its location along the High Battery.
 The home’s piazza porches allow a stunning view of the waters.
-I recommend visiting during the holiday season, because then you’ll have the opportunity to see the house decked out in all of its Christmas garb.
+I recommend visiting during the holiday season because then you’ll have the opportunity to see the house decked out in all of its Christmas garbs.
 Not only that, but the Edmondston-Alston house also hosts an event called Christmas 1860 in December.
 On these special nights, actors in period costumes help you to get a feel for the turbulent events leading up to the Civil War.

 5. The Battery

 If you think I’m talking about the batteries that run your electronic devices, you haven’t spent much time in Charleston.
-In fact, the battery in this southern city is actually a defensive sea wall built where the Cooper and Ashley Rivers meet to form the harbor (located on S Battery Street).
+The battery in this southern city is a defensive sea wall built where the Cooper and Ashley Rivers meet to form the harbor (located on S Battery Street).
 I’ve always imagined that if I ever lived in Charleston, I would take evening walks along the battery.
-There is nothing more wonderful than being able to feel like you’re in a seaside paradise even when you’re actually in a rather large city, and this is what makes Charleston unique.
+There is nothing more enjoyable than being able to feel like you’re in a seaside paradise even when you’re actually in a rather large city, and this is what makes Charleston unique.
 On a warm day, the path along the harbor is brimming with people walking their dogs and enjoying a bit of sunshine.

 6. Chalmers Street

 Just as in the case of Rainbow Row, Chalmers Street was not always the charming road with vibrant houses that it is today.
-Originally, this street was lined with pubs as well as the area of the city where slaves were bought and sold.
-Chalmers street is still lined with cobblestones that were created from ship ballasts, transporting you back in time as you make your way from one end to another.
+Initially, this street was lined with pubs as well as the area of the city where slaves were bought and sold.
+Chalmers Street is still lined with cobblestones that were created from ship ballasts, transporting you back in time as you make your way from one end to another.
 My personal favorite house on this road has to be the infamous Pink House, located at number 17.